ECBSU/genomics-scripts/Functional-annotation/Deeploc2/README.md

-Currently broken 2024/12/17

-This is run on Deigo
+On Saion,
+Change the input variables in the slurm script
+Then run deeploc2.slurm

+---

-For DeepLoc2, If you large fasta file, it will take an extremely long time to run.
+On Deigo if you large fasta file, it will take an extremely long time to run.
+You will also need to change line 22 `cuda` -> `cpu`
 I will first split the fasta file (split_fasta.py) then do an array slurm script

 ```